mccoyJosh/ClassInfo/SDEV220/M03/Day2/1_data_structures/2_node_and_linked_list_and_how_they_grow.md

 Depending on the data structure you are dealing with, the pointer will be utilized in different ways.
 In this node we have a single pointer, but there are other Node varieties with more pointers (which we shall see later).

+> NOTE: Sometimes, the node class for a data structure may be defined within the data structure class itself; this is merely ones preference though.

 # Linked List
 The first data structure we are going to talk about (which uses the above Node class) is a Linked List